107-systems/CyphalPicoBase-CAN-firmware/README.md

 ```

 ### How-to-control a servo PWM output
-How to control the servo PWM outputs 0 and 1 of the OpenCyphalPicoBase.
+How to control the servo PWM outputs 0 and 1 of the CyphalPicoBase-CAN.

 Set `cyphal.sub.servo0.id`to a value different than 65535, for example 300.
 ```bash